 Custom shirts, on the other hand, will have individual measurements for each cuff, typically to accommodate your wristwatch.
 This is a surefire way to ensure a great fit all around, but should you ever get shirts made, make sure that this measurement is taken.

 Your shirt’s fit is incredibly important.
-Getting a perfect fit means either going with custom shirts or getting your RTW ones altered.
+Getting a perfect fit means either going with custom shirts or getting your RTW ones altered by a tailor.